Discord-Net-Labs/Discord.Net-Labs/docs/faq/basics/interactions.md

 The difference between these 3 functions is in how you handle the command response.
 [RespondAsync] and
 [DeferAsync] let the API know you have succesfully received the command.
 This is also called 'acknowledging' a command.
-DeferAsync will not send out a response, RespondAsync will not.
+DeferAsync will not send out a response, RespondAsync will.
 [FollowupAsync] follows up on succesful acknowledgement.

 > [!WARNING]